Finally, I got to watch all Rambo films.

 The Spetsnatz seems a weirdly mismatched, rag-tag bunch.

 Surely the 1990s should have had a Rambo film or two, but the times had changed drastically.
-Perhaps the Gulf war again made war a reality so a rambo-flick might have been a bit tasteless.
+Perhaps the Gulf war again made war a reality so a rambo-flick might have been somewhat tasteless.
 Films like Hot Shots!
 Part Deux were already making fun of the genre.

 Rambo IV 2008